Find quick answers to your questions about volunteering with Camphill

 No. And either way, we are pretty sure you are going to love it!

 Our volunteers often come to Camphill without previous experience in this field, and, to be honest, many of them show up a bit nervous.
 They soon discover that they had nothing to be nervous about – there is so much joy and fun and friendship.
-And our volunteers learn so much about themselves in the process – the inner growth that takes place for our volunteers during their time in Camphill is just amazing!
+Our volunteers learn so much about themselves in the process – the inner growth that takes place for our volunteers during their time in Camphill is just amazing!

 That doesn’t mean it’s always easy though.